cjhveal/dotfiles/README.md

 crs - coerce word to snake_case
-crm - coerce word to MixedCase cru - coerce word to UPPER_CASE crc - coerce word to camel_case
+crm - coerce word to MixedCase cru - coerce word to UPPER_CASE crc - coerce word to camelCase

 ,a/ - align on pattern
 ,as - align on symbols